-For over 80% of funds for which we have performance data, we have either an LP source or both an LP and GP source reporting data.
-Additionally, we have an average of four sources reporting data for each fund.
-This range of available data enables Preqin to compare data contributions from GPs against other sources reporting for the same fund, ensuring the validity and consistency of the performance data received.
+For over 80% of funds for which we have performance data, either an LP source or both an LP and GP source reports data.
+On average, four sources report data for each fund.
+This range of available data enables Preqin to compare data contributions from GPs against other sources reporting for the same fund, ensuring that the data we receive is consistent and valid.